phartenfeller/gatsby-source-sqlite/README.md

 It's possible to join the results of the queries by providing `parentName`, `foreignKey`, and `cardinality` to the query object.

-> Currently only one-to-one and one-to-many relationship are supported.
-If you have a use case for many-to-many relationship, [raise an issue][raise-issue], and I'll look into it.

 ```javascript
 // In your gatsby-config.js
 module.exports = {